HumanBehaviourChangeProject/Info-extract/README.md

 ## Description
-The project takes as input pdfs (scientific articles of behavioural change) and return several attributes encoded in the behavioural change ontology developed by UCL in the context of the HBCP project (https://www.humanbehaviourchange.org/).
+The project takes as input pdfs (scientific articles of behavioural change interventionsThe project takes as input pdfs (scientific articles of behaviour change interventions) and returns several attributes encoded by the Behaviour Change Intervention Ontology developed by UCL in the context of the Human Behaviour Change Project (HBCP) (https://www.humanbehaviourchange.org/).
 A rest API with a Swagger UI is provided.
-This allow everybody to test the system from a web browser: [http://23.97.177.82:8180/swagger-ui.html](http://23.97.177.82:8180/swagger-ui.html)
+This allows everybody to test the system from a web browser: [http://23.97.177.82:8180/swagger-ui.html](http://23.97.177.82:8180/swagger-ui.html)

 Supported entities for the moment:

-Population caractheristics: min age, max age, gender and mean age.
+Population characteristics:  min age, max age, gender and mean age.

 Behavioural Change Techniques: Goal Setting (Behaviour), Problem Solving, Action Planning, Feedback on behaviour, Self-monitoring of behaviour, Social support (unspecified), Information about health consequences, Information about social and environmental consequences, Pharmacological support and Reduce negative emotions.